 I thank Inner Tapestry for these years of opportunity to be of service to others and hope I have touched other’s lives as this precious woman let me know I had touched hers.
 May you remember to do the same for yourself and others every miracle of a day.
 Donna Sewall Davidge (Amrita)

-Donna Amrita Davidge and her husband Kent Bonham have been involved in the healing arts for many years.
-Donna holds a Masters in Nutrition and has been teaching yoga and meditation since 1997.
-Kent holds a degree in Music, chefs and massages and creates healing music.
-Their retreat is in Island Falls Maine www.sewallhouse.com offering small personalized retreats since 1997 for your healing.
+Donna Amrita Davidge has been involved in the healing arts for many years.
+Donna holds a Masters in Nutrition and has been teaching yoga and meditation since 1985.
+Her retreat in Island Falls Maine www.sewallhouse.com offers small personalized retreats since 1997 for your healing.
 See our Trip Advisor reviews and join us on facebook and for our monthly e-newsletter.
+Thanks for reading!